tashfiqul-islam/profile-weather-view/src/docs/reference/api-reference.md

 2. **API errors** are normalized with consistent error messages
 3. **Validation errors** from Zod are captured and logged
 4. All errors are logged to the console with clear prefixes:
-   - `❌ Failed to fetch weather data:`
+   - `❌ Weather data fetch failed.`
-   - `❌ Error reading README file:`
+   - `❌ Error: README.md file not found at path:`
-   - `❌ Error writing to README file:`
+   - `❌ Error: Invalid weather data format.`
-   - `❌ Missing required environment variable:`
+   - `❌ Missing required environment variable: OPEN_WEATHER_KEY`

 ## Best Practices